-This is a difficult concept to assess, and perhaps there is some controversy in even thinking about this as a criterion for assessing applicants.
 This concept is taken to mean an individual’s ability 1) to express feelings in words, 2) to search for relationships between thoughts, feelings and experiences, 3) to “believe” in and to be willing to explore the unconscious mind, 4) to verbalize uncomfortable thoughts, 5) to view all thoughts and feelings as potentially significant and understandable.

 Clues to this ability may be assessed by analyzing the applicant’s essay, letters of recommendation and through direct questioning.